Head and Neck Cancer

 The type and sequence of treatment recommended for a particular patient will be decided by a team of different specialist doctors and other health professionals, often referred to as the Multidisciplinary Team.

 This team includes radiation oncologists, surgeons (ear, nose and throat surgeons, oral surgeons and plastic/reconstructive surgeons), medical oncologists, dentists, dieticians, speech pathologists, physiotherapists, occupational therapists, cancer nurses, psychologists, social workers and cancer care coordinators.

-Radiation Therapy is often used as the primary treatment for cancers in the head and neck region.
+Radiation Therapy (also called radiotherapy) is often used as the primary treatment for cancers in the head and neck region.
 In particular, cancers of the throat are often treated with curative radiation therapy alone, especially if they are early stage cancers and surgery may involve loss of function.

 This approach can allow the preservation of normal organ function such as speech, whilst maintaining acceptable cosmetic results.
 Chemotherapy may be used during radiation therapy treatment to enhance the cancer killing effect of radiation therapy.

 In some cases, radiation therapy may be required in addition to surgery.
 Cancers that arise in the sinuses are treated primarily with surgery with or without radiation therapy and chemotherapy.
 Similarly, cancers arising the in salivary glands are typically treated with surgery alone with or without radiation therapy afterwards.

 External beam radiation therapy is the most common type of radiation therapy used in head and neck cancers and requires a meticulous planning process.
 Intensity-modulated radiation therapy (IMRT) or volumetric arc therapy (VMAT) utilizes advanced technology to precisely deliver the radiation to the specific areas that need to be treated.
 This reduces the dose of radiation reaching or damaging important structures such as the salivary glands in the head and neck region.